All about Slot Machines

 A cottage industry has sprung up reselling the information from Break the One-Armed Bandits.
 All over the Internet you can buy the "secrets" for finding out where the casinos put the higher-paying slots.
 But it's no secret, and it's not accurate anyway.

-of people still insist that higher-paying slots are located in
+Lots of people still insist that higher-paying slots are

-areas of the casino, but not a single one of them has offered
+located in certain areas of the casino, but not a single one of

 You can't.
 That's because the machines are 100% random (just like every other game in the casino).
 With a 100% random game, there is no pattern that can be discovered, and no style of play that can overcome the odds.
 Every game in the casino, slots or not, operates on that same, basic principle: The game is completely random, and the chances on the game result in a small average profit per bet for the casino.
 If you were a casino manager, which of these would you do?